FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Terraform Modules

 A Terraform module is a reusable and self-contained collection of Terraform configuration files and resources that can be used to define and manage infrastructure components.

 It is a fundamental concept in Terraform that promotes modularity, code reusability, and maintainability in Infrastructure as Code (IaC) projects.

-Here are some key characteristics and benefits of Terraform modules:
+Some key characteristics and benefits of Terraform modules:

 - **Reusability**: Modules allow you to define and package infrastructure components, making them easily reusable across different projects or environments.
 For example, you could create a module for provisioning a web server, and then use that module in multiple projects to consistently create web servers.